aigis-llm/aigis/README.md

 ### First Steps

 Run `direnv allow .`.
 This will take a bit of time as it installs a lot of Nix packages.
-Run `just register-toolchain install` to set up the proper python and js environment.
+Run `just install` to set up the proper python and js environment.
 Copy [`.env.example`](.env.example) to `.env` and make any changes needed.

 ### Developing